Monster from Green Hell: Cast

-Production and reception
+Production

 Monster from Green Hell contains stock wild animal footage from the 1939 film Stanley and Livingstone.
 One of the filming locations was Bronson Caves located in Griffith Park, Hollywood.
 The film was released in black and white with a special tinted sequence added.
 The special effects were done by Jack Rabin, Louis DeWitt and Irving Block, with stop-motion animation by Gene Warren.

 Film historian Bill Warren mentioned that he located one source that claimed Paul Blaisdell designed (and even operated) the giant wasp head, but according to Blaisdell, he only submitted a few pen and ink sketches of giant insects to Zimbalist while the film was in its initial planning stages, hoping to get hired.
 He claimed Zimbalist never returned his calls, nor did he ever return Blaisdell's sketches to him.
 Blaisdell claims he even tried to get his agent Forrest J. Ackerman to call Zimbalist and get his sketches back, to no avail.

 The soundtrack score was done by Albert Glasser.
 The film's working title was originally Creature from Green Hell or The Beast from Green Hell.
 Although the print viewed included a 1956 copyright statement for Gross-Krasne, Inc., the film was not registered for copyright at the time of its release.
-However, the film was registered for copyright many years later by Wade Williams on November 26, 1984, under number PA 180-809.
+However, the film was registered for copyright many years later by Wade Williams on November 26, 1984, under number PA 180–809.

+Critical reception

 Monster from Green Hell has received negative reviews from the few critics on Rotten Tomatoes.
 It holds a 2/5 average rating on Rotten Tomatoes and a low 3,3/10 on the Internet Movie Database.

+Film critic Glenn Erickson wrote that the film is a "patchwork concoction [that] has just enough ‘good stuff’ to qualify as a fun monster show.
+Jim Davis’s stock-footage safari arrives just in time to be irrelevant," and that the credits lack "a full accounting of who did what, special effects-wise."
+A review of the film at AllMovie described it as "a horrible, ludicrous 'giant mutated insect' movie from 1958 that is strictly bottom of the barrel," noted that "there also is an incredible amount of dead space throughout the film" and "a high percentage of stock footage," and that "the cast is poor, with Jim Davis unbelievable as a scientist and Barbara Turner unappealing as the love interest.
+The script, by the way, is dreadful."

 In popular culture

-In the Pop Culture: The 1960s toy line from Remco which featured giant bugs vs. the military, the largest of the mechanical bugs, 'Horrible Hamilton', is designed after the giant wasps in this film.
+In the Hamilton Invaders toy line from Remco which featured giant bugs vs. the military, the largest of the mechanical bugs, 'Horrible Hamilton', is designed after the giant wasps in this film.
 Another of the mechanical bug toys in this line was based on the giant ants in the 1954 film Them! and called 'The Spooky Spider', despite only having six legs.